rerenoob/readings/Atomic Habit.md

 This is the satisfaction we have after performing the action.
 For good habits, make this satisfying.
 For bad habits, make this unsatisfying.

+# The four rules of habit changing

+## Make it obvious (good habits) / invisible (bad habits)

+The cue is usually visual, so if we can't see it, ourr craving won't be trigger.
+There are ways to help with forming new habits.
+They are:

+### Intention Implementation

+To make sure we will start doing something, we can make it as explicit and detailed as possible.
+For example, we can declare the time and place that we will do something, like "at 3 PM I will workout at the gym".
+Similarly, we can select an event as a trigger, as in "after I make my tea, I will meditate".

+### Habit Stacking

+This method is effective as we can "chain" your existing habits with new ones to make them stick.
+For example, I brush my teeth everyday, so I can chain another habit, such as wipe out the counter, right after.
+That way, one existing habit can be the trigger of a new one.